What a Digital Twin Actually Is, and Whether Your Utility Needs One

 What they cannot do

-Digital twins are not magic, and the gap between what vendors promise and what the technology delivers in practice is worth understanding.
+Digital twins are NOT magic.
+The gap between what vendors promise and what the technology actually delivers is worth mentioning.

 They are only as good as the data behind them.
 A hydraulic model built on inaccurate pipe records, outdated demand data, or uncalibrated sensors will produce inaccurate simulations.
 Utilities with poor asset data often discover, when they attempt to implement a digital twin, that the prerequisite work (data cleanup, field verification, sensor deployment) is the larger and more expensive project.
 The twin is the last step, not the first.

 They require ongoing maintenance.
 A digital twin is not a one-time installation.
-The model needs to be updated when the physical system changes: new connections, rehabilitated mains, pump replacements.
+The model needs to be updated when the physical system changes - things like new connections and equipment, rehabilitated mains, and pump replacements.
 The real-time data feeds need to be maintained and validated.
 The calibration needs to be checked periodically.
 Utilities that purchase digital twin platforms without a plan for ongoing stewardship often find the model degrading in accuracy within a few years.

-They do not replace operator knowledge.
-The best digital twins I have seen are tools that augment operator expertise, not replace it.
+They (usually) do not replace operator knowledge.
+The best digital twins I have seen (so far… things are moving really quickly) are tools that augment operator expertise, not replace it.
 Operators know their systems in ways that no model fully captures.
 The utilities that get the most value from digital twins are those where experienced operators are genuinely engaged with the model, contributing their knowledge to calibration, using simulation to test their intuitions, and treating the technology as a tool rather than an oracle.

 The market landscape